AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 # ComfyUI-BlenderAI-node
 Add-on for using [ComfyUI](https://github.com/comfyanonymous/ComfyUI) in Blender.
+## NOTE

+If you want to use the latest version, please use the [develop](https://github.com/AIGODLIKE/ComfyUI-BlenderAI-node/tree/develop) branch.
 ## Function Introduction
 1. Automatically convert Comfyui nodes to Blender nodes, enabling Blender to directly generate images using ComfyUI（As long as your ComfyUI can run）
 2. Multiple Blender dedicated nodes(For example, directly inputting camera rendered images, compositing data, etc. into COMFYUI)